 Youth of color who are socially vulnerable and at-risk

 Youth sport leader practices

-Tarkington J. Newman (MSW, University of Michigan; MS, The Ohio State University) is a fifth year doctoral student in the College of Social Work.
-He is currently serving as a Graduate Research Associate for Dr. Anderson-Butcher in The LiFEsports Initiative.
-Prior to his work as a Graduate Associate, he was awarded a Graduate Enrichment Fellowship through The Ohio State University.
-Tarkington’s research interests lie within youth development through sport amongst high-risk urban youth of color.
-Specifically, his research focuses on the role of the youth sport leader and their ability to facilitate and transfer life skill development.
-Tarkington has co-authored several publications in peer-refereed journals such as: Research on Social Work Practice, Psychology of Sport & Exercise, and Journal of Experiential Education.
-Additionally, he has co-developed the experiential learning-based, Coaching on the Wave model, which has been published in several peer-refereed journals and presented at conferences such as Experiential Education Annual International Conference and International Adventure Therapy Conference.
-Tarkington has also independently taught a variety of undergraduate courses in both social work and sport science departments such as: Prevention and Youth Development though Sport, Recreation and Play; Contemporary Issues in Sport; and Coaching the Young Athlete.
-In addition to his academic work, he was trained as a school social worker, where he specialized in adventure therapy and crisis intervention.
-He has also spent the last decade coaching track & field at the middle school, high school, and collegiate-club levels.
+Tarkington J. Newman (MSW, University of Michigan; MS, The Ohio State University) is a doctoral candidate in the College of Social Work at The Ohio State University (OSU).
+He previously worked as Graduate Research Associate for The LiFEsports Initiative and was awarded a Graduate Enrichment Fellowship while at OSU.
+Tarkington’s research interests focus on positive youth development, primarily through sport and recreation among youth of color living in urban settings who are socially vulnerable and/or at-risk for poor developmental outcomes.
+Specifically, his focus is on the role of the youth sport leader (e.g., sport coach) and their coaching practices related to facilitating life skill development and promoting life skill transfer.
+Additionally, he is interested in the utilization of experiential learning theory and adventure pedagogy to enhance programs serving youth.
+Tarkington has current co-authored 11 publications (6 first-author) in peer-refereed journals such as: Research on Social Work Practice, Physical Education and Sport Pedagogy, and Journal of Applied Sport Psychology.
+Tarkington also has independently taught a six undergraduate courses in social work and sport science departments such as: Applying Evidence (SWK 3402 – Online); Prevention and Youth Development though Sport, Recreation and Play (SWK 2110); and Contemporary Issues in Sport (HHK 343).
+In addition to his academic work, he was trained as a school social worker, where he specialized in adventure-based therapy.
+He also has spent the last decade working with youth, their families, and the community through his service of coaching youth sports.